 Element Explanation/function This parameter is automatically disabled under certain conditions, see section Automatic deactivation of the power threshold.
-Default: 0 Max. daily/ annual load [min] Here you can reduce the value set in the Add/Edit Place of Immission window at Maximum permissible daily/annual load to, e.g. to assign a smaller portion of the shadow budget to a low rated WTG than to a high rated WTG.
+Default: 0 Max.
+Daily/ Annual Load [min] Here you can reduce the value set in the Add/Edit Place of Immission window at Maximum permissible daily/annual load to, e.g. to assign a smaller portion of the shadow budget to a low rated WTG than to a high rated WTG.
 These parameters are also used to save shadow budget, not for "windier" times, however, but for more powerful WTGs instead.
-For further information see Max. daily/annual load 107.
+For further information see Max. daily/annual load 110.
 NOTE These columns are not displayed for WTGs that cannot be switched by the shadow impact system (WTG is only a preload).
-Default = value in the Add/Edit Place of Immission sub window at Max. daily/annual load Distance[m] Displays the shortest distance (on the map) from the WTG tower center to the nearest wall or area coordinate of the POI.
+Default = value in the Add/Edit Place of Immission sub window at Max. dai- ly/annual load No. of Grace Days - Daily Load In SM4 = number of days (per year) on which the Maximum permissible daily load (see above) may be exceeded.
+Distance[m] Displays the shortest distance (on the map) from the WTG tower center to the nearest wall or area coordinate of the POI.
 Used Range [m] Indicates whether a shadow range is used, and if so, which one.
 The following options are available: There is no "used range". fixed x A fixed range x was set in the wizard. calc. x After the Set combi according to blade depth button has been activated in the wizard, this number is indicated at x. manually Is displayed if inactive single combinations were set and accepted (Apply button) or active single combos were deactivated and accepted in the WTG Combinations window.
-Default: Assistent Opens the Combinations Matrix Wizardwindow.
-Close If you click on Close without having clicked on Apply beforehand, the system will ask you whether you want to apply the changes. ♠ Apply Confirms the entered data.
+Default: - Assistent Opens the Combinations Matrix Wizardwindow.
+X Close If you click on Close without having clicked on Apply beforehand, the system will ask you whether you want to apply the changes.
+Apply Confirms the entered data.

-See also: Combinations Matrix Wizard sub window 1031.
+See also: Combinations Matrix Wizard sub window 1051.